vatpac-technology/sops/docs/terminal/amberleyoakey.md

 | 33              | CLVT      |
 | 04 or 22        | As required |

-Once the aircraft is clear of the zone, cancel their control service.

 ### Inbound Aircraft
 Inbound aircraft will contact AMB TCU when ready to return to YAMB.
 They shall be cleared via the following waypoints, at either `A015` or `A025` (as desired):